yochaigal/cairn/wip/2e/how-do-saves-work.md

 > Lucius and Freya agree, and Wolfram rolls a 13: a success!

 **Warden**: _"You groan as the iron bars press down against your arms and shoulders.
 Just as you feel like the gate might crush you in two, Lucius and Freya jog past and into safety.
 You step back and the gate collapses onto the stone floor with such force that the mechanism itself breaks.
 There is no going back now!
-Neither can the large guard follow you, though."_
+The large guard isn't getting through either, though."_

 **Wolfram**: _"It's just as I've always said: 'Through strength, there is virtue.'
 Or was it, 'There is virtue in strength?'
-Ah, anyway..
+Ah, anyway...
 Hey, wait for me!"_

 ### Dexterity